PRP

 Executive Summary

-Institutional investors have steadily shifted allocation towards REITs and private equity fund structures over the past decade.
+Institutional investors have steadily shifted allocation towards REIT and private equity fund structures over the past decade.
 The reasons are structural: tax pass-through efficiency, portfolio-level diversification, and lower operational overhead per unit of deployed capital.

 Key Insight